 One last thing

-Don’t forget, incentives are available for your water heater DIY install.
-See incentive details.
+Don’t forget, instant discounts are available for your water heater DIY install.
+See retailer list for details.